Sharat005/PlaylistApp/README.md

 # MusicApp
 Music listing android application(Playlist app)

 ### Below are the different orientations of the music-listing/playlist app.
 Clicking on each song redirects to the video clip in youtube.
 Long click on each song gives more options to view song and artist information.
+It redirets to respective wiki pages of songs/artists.

 ## Vertical List view
 ![Screenshot 2021-03-01 at 03 22 55](https://user-images.githubusercontent.com/35519401/109477386-9406cf00-7a3d-11eb-82d5-6921062302d7.png)